microsoft/fluentui/packages/react-components/react-tree-preview/stories/Tree/TreeBestPractices.md

   - Include an `aria-description` or `aria-describedby` on tree items with actions/context menu to offer more descriptive information about the interactions, e.g., "has actions."
   - The added functionality should not disrupt keyboard navigation within the tree.

+- **Use `aria-selected=true` once a treeitem is selected in custom behaviors** Some tree utilization might use the selection feature for navigation purposes, in this case, the `aria-selected` attribute should be set to `true` once the treeitem is the current active item to indicate that it is selected for the navigation.

 </details>